-Since so much of your Giving Tuesday campaign is happening online, don’t forget to use the right hashtags to allow potential donors to find your posts and encourage your supporters and P2P fundraisers to use them as well.
+Since so much of your Giving Tuesday campaign is happening online, don’t forget to use the right hashtags to allow potential donors to find your posts and encourage your supporters and peer-to-peer fundraisers to use them as well.

 #GivingTuesday is the main tag, but there are also regional versions for campaigns in other countries, such as #GivingTuesdayCA in Canada. #UNselfie is also an excellent way for users to show their support for Giving Tuesday.

 Showing gratitude is the very best way to ensure that the new donors you acquire on Giving Tuesday stick around for future fundraising campaigns.
 Say thank you sincerely, using a variety of communication channels to everyone who contributed to your Giving Tuesday success: donors, supporters, staff, board members, and partners.
 Use the opportunity to welcome new donors and consider asking for feedback to help improve next year’s campaign.